chonky-gator/gator-logic/README.md

 Unity package to help with the development of games and apps.
 It features interface references on the inspector, a button to create a
 ScriptableObject without the need of `[CreateAssetMenu]` and a Dependency Injection pattern for unity objects.

-Note: If enough people require only one of the features, they will be eventually moved to their own
+Note: If enough people require only one of the features, they will be eventually moved to their own separated package

+## Features

-## ReferenceOf\<T> - Serializing and displaying interface types on the inspector
+### ReferenceOf\<T> - Serializing and displaying interface types on the inspector

 Since we cannot serialize a interface reference by itself and show it on the inspector with `[SerializeField] private IExample example;`, this package includes a generic struct `ReferenceOf<T>` that uses Unity's 2020.3 features like generic serialization and polyphormic serialization.